Chart Color Schemes

 West Moonah was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-West Moonah, surveyed in June 2016, had a higher cultural diversity than most local areas, with 32.1% of its population born overseas and 31.1% speaking a language other than English at home.
-Christianity was the dominant religion, comprising 37.3%.
-Hinduism was notably overrepresented at 10.5%, compared to Greater Hobart's average of 5.8%.
+West Moonah had a higher cultural diversity than most local areas, with 32.1% of its population born overseas and 31.1% speaking a language other than English at home.
+Christianity was the predominant religion in West Moonah, comprising 37.3% of people.
+However, Hinduism was notably overrepresented at 10.5%, compared to 5.8% across Greater Hobart.

 Frequently Asked Questions - Diversity